The world - famous Vasari Corridor, reopened after an eight year hiatus

 Designed by Giorgio Vasari in 1565, the Vasari Corridor in Florence was built to enable the Medici family to move freely and unnoticed from their home in Palazzo Pitti to the seat of government, Palazzo Vecchio.
 Closed since 2016, this is your chance to walk along the famous Corridor and view its unique collection of artwork, in the company of acclaimed art historian, Peter Higginson, who is as excited as anyone to finally see this long-closed masterpiece of Florentine, Renaissance excess that houses important sculptures and 16th century frescoes as well as offering a unique view over the Arno River.
 Our five night trip will also offer the opportunity to delve into the city’s rich heritage.
 It was here in the 14th century that one of the pivotal cultural movements began – the Renaissance.
 The cultural pre-eminence of the city continued throughout the 15th and 16th centuries and is reflected in its possession of countless famous artworks to iconic architecture.
 We’ll investigate the art of this momentous epoch with expert Dr Peter Higginson, examining and analysing the many masterpieces that fill Florence’s museums, churches and public buildings.

-Day 1: Fly from Heathrow to Bologna, Orientation walk, lecture and dinner with wine.
+Day 1: Fly to Bologna / Pisa, Orientation walk, lecture and dinner with wine.

-Depart London Heathrow for Bologna then transfer by coach to Florence for check in to the De La Ville Hotel in the city centre for five night stay.
+Depart London for Bologna / Pisa then transfer by coach to Florence for check in to our hotel in the city centre for a five night stay.
 This afternoon Peter will lead an orientation walk from your hotel to help you get your bearings in this beautiful city.
 Evening welcome dinner with wine and talk from Peter Higginson: ‘Forming the Renaissance style; imitating Nature and the Ancients.’

 Day 2: Florence - Basilica of Santa Croce, Pazzi Chapel and walk from the Ponte Vecchio to the Oltrarno.